NoppesTheFolf/E621Client/README.md

 ## Functionality per API area

 The main point of this section is to show how the e621 API endpoints map to `E621Client` methods.
-The methods themselves are more elaborately documented than they are here.
+The methods themselves are sometimes more elaborately documented than they are here.
 So don't worry if things may still seem kind off vague after reading this, check the method documentation out too!

 ### Posts